 Take a minute to get yourself ready for training your dog to stay.
 Have a few treats in your right pocket, where your dog can't see them.
 Start by having your dog sit at your left side with his collar on and leash attached.
 This is called heel position.

-When training your dog to stay, make sure that the
+When training your dog to stay, make sure that the leash stays loose, and that you're not pulling it tightly!

 Now, while your dog is sitting nicely: